rramosp/ppdl/content/README.md

 - the folder `$HOME/Media` is mounted on the container as `/media` by the run script `bin/run`.
 - place audio files under `$HOME/Media/audio` (thus, outside github)
 - place images under `src/imgs` and include them in the github commits
-- use `common.objects.find_imgfile` and `find_audiofile` in your code to locate imgs or audio  on those folders.
+- use `lib.objects.find_imgfile` and `lib.objects.find_audiofile` in your code to locate image or audio files on those folders.
 - place there any files you might need for rendering
+- **output** will be rendered in `$HOME/Media/manim_output`

+interactive session in the container:

+    ./bin/run bash

 ## OBS configuration